Overview

 Prepare data

 We use a feed from the New York Metropolitan Transportation Authority.
 It is provided as a sample feed with tidytransit but you can read it directly from the MTA’s website.
+Note that some routes and services have been removed from the feed to reduce package size.

-local_gtfs_path <- system.file("extdata", "google_transit_nyc_subway.zip", package = "tidytransit")
+local_gtfs_path <- system.file("extdata", "nyc_subway.zip", package = "tidytransit")

 gtfs <- read_gtfs(local_gtfs_path)